jcoboceldran/agenda/README.md

 The type of tools are divided in packages.
 Each packages aims to cover generic type of data, the specificity of each package is yet to be stablish (as this is a work in progress).
 Inside each package, there are a set of constructors, to build the solution output, and a set of components to build the solution itself.

 ### 🧰 Constructors

+Constructors are the building blocks of the solution output.